-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2021
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022

-The trustees, who are also directors for the purposes of company law, present their report and the audited financial statements of Wise Owl Trust ('the Company', 'Charitable Company' or 'the Trust') for the period from 1st September 2020 to 31st August 2021.
+The trustees, who are also directors for the purposes of company law, present their report and the audited financial statements of Wise Owl Trust ('the Company', 'Charitable Company' or 'the Trust') for the period from 1st September 2021 to 31st August 2022.
+The annual report serves the purposes of both a trustees' report and a directors' report under company law.